Ecstasy (clothing)

 Ecstasy is a clothing, fashion, and lifestyle brand based in Bangladesh.
 The flagship store is located in Banani, Dhaka.
 The company was founded by Tanjim Haque who is also the CEO.

 History

 Ecstasy was established in 1997.
 It is a multi-store franchise and is one of the largest clothing brands in Bangladesh.
 The store describes its items as contemporary global fashion inspired.

-Stores

-Total number of outlets is 20.
-Those are: